 5. You Can Share a Screen but the Recipient Can’t

-Just like issue 4 above, an older version of an app may prevent any party from using the screen sharing feature.
-If the Recipient can share a screen with you, ask him or her to install the latest version of the app.
+Like issue 4 above, an older version of an app may prevent any party from using the screen sharing feature.
+If the Recipient can share a screen with you, ask them to install the app’s latest version.

 Other Ways to Fix Screen Sharing Problems